Our Approach, Our Philosophy, or Our Vision. You can call it what you want but it's about what drives us as well as what's unique about our process.

 More About Ed Englerth

 Ed Englerth is a legend in this business.
 He has written thousands of songs and his songs have been recorded by Herbie Russ and by Xalt.
 As a pioneer in the Folk and Rock scene Ed played in 70s bands such as Aslan and Earthen Vessel.
 Today, Ed’s style is a mix of folk, blues, jazz and experimental music.
 With intelligent song crafting he covers issues of skepticism, faith, social justice, love lost & love found, and the everyday struggles and triumphs of life.
 He was the founding member and songwriter for the band LAB (Linear Action Band).
 As a solo artist Ed has several recorded projects.
-The latest CD is called, “Real Thin Dream” Other CDs include, “Hope Dream Sigh”,“Restless Ghost.”, “D.I.A.L.
+The latest CD is called "Everyone Needs Healing", Other CDs include, "Real Thin Dream", “Hope Dream Sigh”, “Restless Ghost.”, “D.I.A.L.
 Business”, “The Ed Englerth Jazz Quartet”, “Anything But Hope”, “Live at the State Grounds Coffeehouse”, “Little Bit Of Me Everywhere,” “Rational?,” and “PINGO.
 Ed blends wit and wisdom and we come away in good spirits, entertained, and enlightened.
 Enjoy Ed as an intimate coffeehouse musician, with just he and his guitar, or with his band for a full-blown ‘Moody Intelligent Folk Jazz Blues’ experience.

 Here's the next step.... don't miss out.